Forty Anchors Icelandic Sheep

 Breeding Goals: We strive for ewes with good wool who are milky, lamb unassisted, and produce twins.
 Meat is our current priority as we continue to develop our flock.
 Icelandic lamb is known for being a more delicate meat that may satisfy a wider range of customers.
 We love strong lamb flavor, but we know not everyone does!
 This is a great type of lamb to try if you prefer milder flavor.

-Humanely Raised: Raising any livestock requires physical labor and perseverance.
-However, Icelandic sheep do not require as many husbandry practices as other breeds to be healthy.
+Humanely Raised: Icelandic sheep do not require as many husbandry practices as other breeds to be healthy.
 There is no tail-docking or castration required to get a lamb from birth to processing.
-Icelandic sheep have small wool-less tails, so are naturally sanitary, and leaving bucks (ram lambs) intact can be done without tainting the meat's flavor.
 They have guardian dogs watching over them at night.
 They get their hooves trimmed and their long locks cut twice per year.
+Sheep live together in a flock with their health and nutrition attended to.
+We aim for minimal stress on our sheep by working them as little as possible and in cooler temperatures.

 Icelandic Sheep Meat: Lamb is a red meat rich in iron.
 It is a high-quality protein source that provides all nine essential amino acids, ruminant trans fats (beneficial for health), and has the highest amount of CLA of any food.
 You will also benefit from Vitamin B12, selenium, zinc, niacin, phosphorus, and iron.
 Learn more here and here.